gsauthof/utility/README.md

     $ pargs -aex $pid
     $ pargs -aexv some_core

-It is inspired by Solaris' pargs command.
+It is inspired by [Solaris' pargs][solpargs] command.
 Similar to Linux, Solaris also has a `/proc` filesystem that provides much information about each process.
 In contrast to Linux, the pseudo files all contain binary data, i.e. following some struct